-In this post Sue explores the significance of the pomegranate in many cultures and its significance on this day, Epiphany, with a rather delicious way to start off 2021 and beat the January Blues…Why not have a culinary epiphany of your own?
+In this post Sue explores the significance of the pomegranate in many cultures and its significance on this day, Epiphany, with a fun way to start the New Year.

 You may have seen the Walter Crane wallpaper design ‘Cockatoo and Pomegranate’ in the recent Unreformed: Wallpaper and Design Diversity exhibition, or recognise the pomegranate motif in a small Egyptian textile fragment discovered by Flinders Petrie on show in our Standardisation and Deviation exhibition.
 About 2,400 years separate these, and some of the earliest images of pomegranates – from ancient Assyria – date back to the 8th century B.C.E.

 Pomegranates are native to an area stretching from Iran to northern India and since their cultivation have spread across the world – from the eastern Mediterranean to Spain and Italy, through South to North America.
 They are a source of medicine, of dyestuffs, and tannins for leather processing.
 They are, of course, a culinary staple.
 With such widespread uses and locations it isn’t surprising that pomegranates have generated an enduring profusion of narratives and imagery.
 Their plentiful seeds symbolise abundance, fertility, and wealth.
 Stories about them are concerned with death and renewal and they are the food of the dead.
 The colour of the arils, or fleshy seed coverings, is symbolic of riches, royalty, and the light of the sun.